Dhannesh/flutter-app9/README.md

 ## height and width of widget
-it can managed by expanded widget, automatically fixed the height and width of widget
+it can managed by expanded widget, automatically fixed the height and width of widget single expanded widget along widget with height and width will take all available screen

+## size of widget with flex
+flex can automatically relate the height of widht of widget with flex : 1,2,4,6,8 ...